isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-ants-kill-bed-bugs.markdown

 ## Do Ants EatInsects andBed Bugs?
 The Salt Lake scientists report that lizards ate different insects including flies - and the black ants would also exterminate bed bugs.
 Ants will also feed on nectar and rotting fruits - while Aphids also feeding on sap.
 Other ant species, some red or black, smaller or even larger will scavenge but won't be an effective treatment for the bed bugs.
 The scavengers and predators will besides feeding on leftovers eat insects.
-You'll find the masked hunters in houses and barns -  and places with pigeons and bats - they also [eat arthropods](https://pestpolicy.com/can-bearded-dragons-eat-bananas/) .
+You'll find the masked hunters in houses and barns -Â  and places with pigeons and bats - they also [eat arthropods](https://pestpolicy.com/can-bearded-dragons-eat-bananas/) .
-## Bed Bugs versusArgentine Ants
+## Bed BugsÂ versusArgentine Ants
 The small Argentine ant is domiciled in Brazil, Uruguay, and Argentina - it measures about 1/10-inch in length but their queens have longer bodies - and all have black and dark brown colored.
 Argentine ants, like the
 [carpenter ants](https://pestpolicy.com/do-carpenter-bees-bite/)